-In addition, important progress was made on the realisation of new sources of squeezed light and their application.
-As part of this the project developed a new optical parametric oscillator (OPO) system for generating squeezing in high-order modes, which was then used to demonstrate quantum frequency conversion of vacuum squeezed light to bright tunable blue squeezed light and higher-order spatial modes.
+Important progress was also made by the project on the realisation of new sources of squeezed light and their application.
+Partner DFM built a new Optical parametric oscillator (OPO) system for generating squeezing in high-order modes.
+The result of this work (Opt.
+Express 29, (2021), 29828-29840) demonstrated the quantum frequency conversion of vacuum squeezed light to bright tunable blue squeezed light and higher-order spatial modes.
+Another novel and important application of the squeezed sources developed in the project, is quantum enhanced stimulated Raman imaging (Optica 7 (2020), 470-475).

-Another novel and important application of the squeezed sources developed in the project, is quantum enhanced stimulated Raman imaging.
-Furthermore, investigations on the potential of quantum metrology optical schemes led to the analysis of Weak Value Amplification (WVA) which is typically used for estimating extremely tiny changes in parameters of interest (e.g., temperature, angle of deflection, frequency, position, temporal delay, etc.) as well as the Hong-Ou-Mandel (HOM) effect.
+Further to this, partner IFCO investigated the potential of quantum metrology optical schemes.
+The investigations led to the analysis of Weak Value Amplification (WVA) which is mainly used for (i) estimating extremely tiny changes of parameters of interest (e.g., temperature, angle of deflection, frequency, position, temporal delay, etc.) and (ii) the Hong-Ou-Mandel (HOM) effect.